VandyHacks/gitting-good/README.md

-# gitting-good
-A internal workshop designed to familiarize the VandyHacks dev team with Git
+# Git & GitHub for All
+This workshop is fun!

+Contributors:
+Matt